What is William Peter Blatty Net Worth 2024: Achievements, Awards, and Career Earnings

 Birth DateJanuary 7, 1928

-ParentsPeter Blatty and Mary Mouakad
+ParentsPeter Blatty and Mary (née Mouakad)

-BirthplaceNew York City, New York, USA
+BirthplaceNew York City, U.S.

 NationalityAmerican

-EducationGeorgetown University, George Washington University
+EducationGeorgetown University (BA), George Washington University (MA)

-Marital StatusMarried four times
+Marital StatusMarried (four times)

 DatingN/A

-Net Worth$10 million
+Net Worth$10 million (at death)

-Source of WealthWriting, Screenwriting, Film Direction
+Source of WealthWriting, Screenwriting, Film Production

 What is the Net Worth Of William Peter Blatty in 2024?